 - Below all watched segments, the widget displays segments that you either just entered or have just left, based on the latest changes in the profile.

 Selecting Show all segments opens a lightbox showing all segments.

 By selecting a segment in either the widget or the lightbox, you can view details for that segment:

 In the segment details tooltip, you see a table overview of all filter criteria for that segment.
 For each filter, you see whether your current simulation profile matches the criteria.
 If you are not part of the segment you are inspecting, you will see the option to automatically adapt the profile property to fit into this segment.
-This is helpful in situations where you want to be able to quickly test interactions for a specific segment.
+This is helpful in situations where you want to be able to quickly test dialogues or interactions for a specific segment.

 In the following example, the current profile does not meet the criteria for the "Engaged subscribers" segment.

-The listeners widget displays all listeners that are configured to work on the page you are viewing.
+The Listeners widget displays all BlueConic listeners that are configured to work on the page you are viewing.
 To the right of each listener is a colored switch.
 This indicates whether the listener is currently active or not.
 To change the status of a listener in the simulation, you can toggle the switch.
 In this case an "s" is displayed in the switch, to indicate that the status that is displayed is only applicable for this simulation.